 The application behavior and long-term stability of skin creams and lotions in both cosmetic and pharmaceutical applications are important factors for the acceptance of the product by the consumer.
 Rheological measurements ensure that the products feel and behave on the skin as they should.
+Read this article and learn how rheology contributes to producing products with the perfect flow.

 The rheological properties of creams and lotions are largely influenced by the ingredients and by the manufacturing process.
 Whether the consumer perceives the product as being pleasant must first be investigated in sensory tests, directly on the skin [1, 4].
 As soon as the ideal consistency of a cream has been found, this consistency needs to be determined quantitatively and documented in order to use this as a reference for later products.
 This requires parameters such as structure or spreadability, which can be measured in rotational and oscillatory tests with rheometers.

-Evaluating the structure
+Evaluating the structure with rheology

 The structure is an important parameter for the evaluation of the skin cream’s behavior when it is extracted (e.g. pressed out of a tube) and for the skin feel .
 The structure is also significant for processing and when planning the production plant.
 In fact, the structural strength of a sample can be determined with an oscillation measurement, in the form of an amplitude sweep.
 Whereas the parameter G′ (storage modulus) describes the elastic behavior of a sample, G″ (loss modulus) represents the viscous portion.
 If G′ is above G″ in the linear-viscoelastic range* (LVE range, see fig. 1), the sample shows gel-like behavior at the preset frequency.
 This means that the sample will only start to flow when influenced by additional external forces.